I decided to write this blog post when I read a letter from one of Runners World’s readers.

 - Greater excursion of the hip and knee joints ( wider range of motion than on treadmill ).

-- Greater lubrication and range of motion.
+- Greater lubrication of the knee joint for a greater range of motion.

 - Greater energy expenditure.